 Welcome

-My current work focuses on three lines of research aimed at expanding and developing new economic and social well-being measures to design better policies that could lead emerging countries towards more inclusive and sustainable development.
-These research lines are i) forward-looking well-being measures, such as vulnerability to poverty and economic insecurity; ii) spatial measures of inequality, such as the geography of opportunity; iii) labour market development measures, such as quality of employment.
+My current work focuses on four lines of research aimed at expanding and developing new economic and social well-being measures to help design better policies that guide emerging countries towards more inclusive and sustainable development.
+These research lines are: i) forward-looking well-being measures, such as vulnerability to poverty and economic insecurity; ii) the comparative study of welfare state regimes and regional development; iii) the dynamics between the public and private sectors in shaping labour markets; and iv) the use of data science to inform government and public policy, with a focus on evidence-based policy evaluation.

 You can find my full CV here